theupdateframework/tuf-on-ci/docs/DEVELOPMENT.md

 ### Debugging repository tools

-The same tool (`tuf-on-ci-status`) that runs during the signing event automation can be run locally to inspect the current status of the signing event branch.
-Note that the repository tools only operate on current commit (unlike the signing tools that always checkout the remote branch)
+The same tools (`tuf-on-ci-status`, `tuf-on-ci-update-targets`) that run during the signing event automation can be run locally to inspect the current status of the signing event branch.
+Note that the repository tools only operate on current commit (unlike the signing tools that always checkout the remote branch).

 As an example, this would be the markdown output when an open invitation exists for a new user to become a root key holder: